sophdubs/bar-chart-project/README.md

 The element argument has been handled for you and you do not need to edit this parameter.

-Save all your changes to the `userFile.js` file and open the `index.html` file in your browser to view your custom bar chart on the demo page.
+Save all your changes to the `userFile.js` file.
+Open the `index.html` file in your browser to view your custom bar chart on the demo page.

 ## Parameters